 10 Truly Haunted Places Throughout Louisiana

-Legend has it that a “crying woman” ghost haunts the area between Many, LA and Zwolle, LA.
-There are a variety of reasons given for her grief, a popular story being that it is the cries of a woman who’s baby was stolen.
+Legend has it that a "crying woman" ghost haunts the area between Many, LA and Zwolle, LA.
+There are a variety of reasons given for her grief, a popular story being that it is the cries of a woman whose baby was stolen.

 This mansion in Old Arabi succumbed to fire in 2013.
 Before this, it had been a hotel, boarding house, and even an illegal casino and was always surrounded by rumors of ghosts.
 The fire was started by 7 men exploring the home looking for ghosts.

 3. Tomb of Marie Laveau, Voodoo Queen - New Orleans

 Although it has been restored several times, rumor had it that Laveau would grant wishes if you drew an X on the tomb, turn around three times, knock on the tomb, and yell out your wish.
 If it was granted they had to return to the tomb, circle their X, and leave Laveau an offering.
 Today, you can't visit the cemetery without a licensed tour guide, and drawing on the tomb is not allowed, but it's still one of the

 in the state, where many ghosts of Louisiana are said to dwell.

 4. Caddo Parish Penal Farm (aka The Pea Farm) - Keithville